bregmanstudio/ACTION-Video-Toolkit/README.md

 What is ACTION?
 ---------------

-Audio-visual Cinematic Toolkit for Interaction, Organization, and Navigation
+Audio-visual Cinematic Toolkit for Interaction, Organization, and Navigation (for video)

 ACTION provides a work bench to study such features in combination with machine learning methods to yield latent stylistic patterns distributed among films and directors.
 As such, ACTION is a platform for researching new methodologies in the study of film and media history.